Why Mortgage Notes are Discounted?

-There are several reasons a Note buyer like Faller Financial purchases Notes at a discount—regardless of whether or not there’s a pandemic going on.
+There are several reasons a Mortgage Notes buyer like Faller Financial purchases discounted mortgage notes—regardless of whether or not there’s a pandemic going on.
 Risk is one reason; a big one.
 But another reason is the time value of money.[insert head-scratching]

 Time value of money (TVM) is a concept that says this: a dollar today is worth more than that same dollar tomorrow.
 Today, I can put that dollar to work, earning interest in an investment or whatever.
-But basically, it’s worth more to me today than some time down the road.
+But basically discounted mortgage notes, it’s worth more to me today than some time down the road.

 During the Note valuation process, we look at the value of the outstanding future payments due on that Note.
 Keyword: future.
 As such, based on the TVM, the total value of the Note is discounted.